-Cosmetic dentistry is dental work that improves the appearance of a person’s teeth, gums or bite.
-It is primarily focused on dental aesthetics in colour, position, shape size, alignment and overall smile appearance.
+Cosmetic dentistry is dental work that improves the overall appearance of a person’s teeth, gums, or bite.

-Cosmetic dentistry Options Include:
+Cosmetic dentistry options include:

-- If you’ve ever felt less than confident about your smile because of crooked, damaged, or yellowed teeth, then we have excellent news for you.
-Cosmetic dentistry can improve everything you’ve ever disliked about your teeth, from their color to their crooked positioning, and give you the beautiful, healthy-looking smile you’ve always dreamed of.
+If you’ve ever felt less than confident about your smile because of crooked, damaged, or yellowed teeth, then we have excellent news for you.
+Cosmetic dentistry can improve everything you’ve ever disliked about your teeth, from their colour to their positioning, and give you the beautiful, healthy-looking smile you’ve always dreamed of.

 Crown & Bridge

-Canadian Dental Associates recommends children to visit the dentist when their first tooth erupts or as soon as they turn one.
+The Canadian Dental Association recommends children to visit the dentist when their first tooth erupts or as soon as they turn one.
 Early oral examination aids in the detection of the early stages of tooth decay.
-Early detection is essential to maintaining good oral health modify habits and treat as needed and as simply as possible.
+Early detection is essential to maintaining good oral health, modify habits and treat as needed and as simply as possible.

-Wisdom teeth are types of molars found in the very back of your mouth.
-They usually appear in your late teens or early twenties but may become impacted due to lack of space in the jaw or the angle of entry.
-This procedure can be done safely in the dental office through freezing or sleep dentistry.
+Third molars, also known as wisdom teeth, usually appear in your late teens or early twenties, but may become impacted due to lack of space in the jaw or the angle of entry.
+Wisdom teeth extraction can be performed safely in the dental office through local anesthetic, nitrous oxide and/or IV sedation.

-We are excited to now offer therapeutic Botox for patients that suffer from chronic TMJ and migraines caused by tension and grinding or clenching.The benefits of Botox for TMJ include:
+We are excited to now offer Therapeutic Botox for patients that suffer from chronic TMJ, migraines caused by tension, grinding and clenching.

-- Reduction of Jaw soreness/pain
+• Reduction of jaw soreness/pain

-- Minimize lock jaw
+• Minimize lock jaw

 • Reduced tension headaches

 • Effective way to relax facial muscles around the jaw